ChunMinChang/blog/_posts/2022-04-19-firefox-webrtc-multi-microphones.md

         < --------------- internal buffer --------------->
 ```

-In our desige, the silent data are pre-buffered in *ready*, and the *internal buffer* will output the same amout of data as input.
+In the design, the *internal buffer* will output the same amout of data as input, and the silent data are pre-buffered in *ready*.

 When the input data is less than *10ms*, we stock the input data in *pending* and return the buffered data in *ready* as output.
 That's said, suppose we pre-buffer 10ms of silent data in *ready*.
 If the input has only 3ms of data, those data will be stocked in *pending*.
 Then, *ready* will move 3ms of the buffered data as the output, and leave 7ms of data inside.

-If the next input makes *pending* have enough data to process, we move as much as *10ms*-chunk data as we can to *audio-processing*, and put the processed results to *ready*.
-If the input at this time has 35ms of data, the first 7ms of data of the input with the 3ms data left in *pending* will result in a 10ms chunk that can be passed to *audio-processing*, and then the *audio-processing* will return 10ms of processed data to *ready*.
+Next, if the new input makes *pending* have enough data to process, we forward as much as *10ms* chunks as we can to *audio-processing*, and move the processed results to *ready*.
+If the input at this time has 35ms of data, the first 7ms of data of the input with the 3ms data left in *pending* will result in a 10ms chunk that can be passed to *audio-processing*.
+Then, the *audio-processing* will return 10ms of processed data to *ready*.
 Next, following the same process, we can take 20ms of data from input and produce 20ms of processed data to *ready*.
-Then, the left 8ms of input data will be stocked in *pending* since they won't be able to be a valid input of *audio-processing*.
-At this time, we've produced 30ms of processed data to *ready*, and make *ready* have 37ms of data.
+At the end, the left 8ms of input data will be stocked in *pending* since they are not long enough to be a valid input of *audio-processing*.

+Now, we've produced 30ms of processed data to *ready*, and make *ready* have 37ms of data.
 After moving 35ms of data from as output, *ready* will leave 2ms of data inside.
 As a result, we will still leave 10ms data in the *internal buffer*: 8ms of data in *pending*; 2ms of data in *ready*.
 Repeating this process guarantees that *internal buffer* always have *10ms* of data, and has no need to insert the silent data in between.

 The below is the formal proof, copied from the [code comments][bmo1741959-comment] I wrote.
 Although the description is slighty different, the idea is same.
 In the description, *audio-processing* is omitted, because we only need to focus on the amount of data in *pending* and *ready*.
 In the comments, the *pending* referes to the *packetizer*, and the *ready* referes to *mSegment*.